HISTORY AT ST LUKE'S

 What does History look like at St Luke’s?

-We have carefully designed our history curriculum to provide a programme of study, which enables pupils to achieve the aims of the National Curriculum before the end of Year 6.
-The content has been selected specifically to help them gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 Where possible, children learn about the past through primary, first-hand sources, for instance, artefacts and photographs and secondary sources such as websites, articles and information texts.
 We also make use of our local area to pursue historical inquiry as well as discovering how life and society have changed over time and subsequently impacted our current lives.

 Underpinning our history curriculum are key questions and historical skills designed to enable pupils to ‘work historically’ exploring topics, building on prior knowledge, asking perceptive questions, thinking critically, weighing evidence, sifting arguments, and developing perspective and judgement.
 It also enables pupils to understand how historians investigate the past, and how they construct historical claims, arguments and accounts.
 To ensure learning is processed into the long-term memory regular low steak quizzes are used to revise and recall key knowledge.